dice-project/DICE-Deployment-Cloudify/doc/source/templates/docker.rst

            target: ${DOCKER}

 No ``host`` property needs to be set on the container in this case, since relationship will properly connect the container to docker host.
+Installation procedure also takes care of configuring docker daemon properly, so no manual intervention is needed.

 Template variables